kensnyder/react-create-use-store/README.md

   - Only some components care about the current theme
   - Associated actions include loading theme, changing theme, adding a theme
 - Multi-step events (e.g. user path analytics)
-  - Let's say we need to classify the successfulness of a search
+  - Let's say we need to classify the success of a search
   - Some definitions:
     - A "failed search" is one that elicits no clicks
     - A "fruitless search" is one that produces no results